Crypto vs Stocks 2025: Which is Better?

 Frequently Asked Questions

-Neither is universally better - it depends on your goals and risk tolerance.
-Crypto offers higher potential returns but with significantly more volatility and risk.
-Stocks provide more stability, dividends, and regulatory protection.
-Most investors benefit from holding both as part of a diversified portfolio.
+- Neither is inherently better - it depends on your goals and risk tolerance.
+Cryptocurrency offers higher potential returns but with significantly more volatility and risk.
+Stocks provide more stability, regulatory protection, and proven long-term growth.
+Most investors benefit from holding both as part of a diversified portfolio, allocating based on their risk appetite and investment timeline.

-What percentage of my portfolio should be crypto?
+- What percentage of my portfolio should be in crypto?